 Dictation Forms A Framework For Good Writing

-Although dictation is a simple tool, it is still hard work for children because they need to concentrate on the mechanics of writing.
+Although Charlotte Mason dictation is simple, it is still hard work for children because they need to concentrate on the mechanics of writing.

 Using dictation allows children to practice their writing frequently without the additional stress of trying to think what to write.